 The mission of the Readington Public Schools Library Media Centers is to provide the resources and instruction necessary to help students engage in the essential skills involved in a guided inquiry process in which students acquire and share knowledge.
 Guided by the American Association of School Librarians' (AASL) National School Library Standards for Learners, School Librarians, and School Libraries, each Library Media Center strives to help students become proficient and ethical users of print and online resources in both academic and non-academic contexts.
-The K-8 grade information literacy curriculum is scaffolded to build on the curriculum from previous grades in order to encourage future readiness through a lifelong love of reading and exploration of new knowledge.
+The K-8 grade information literacy curriculum is scaffolded to build on the curriculum from previous grades in order to bolster social awareness, encourage a lifelong love of reading, and facilitate the exploration of new knowledge through inquisitive learning and partnerships.